Name: Ian Spray

-I am a software architect, manager and ex-low-level who enjoys working on problems which span comprehension boundaries: be it hardware/software, functional/engineering or developers/management.
-I can read and debug circuit diagrams, explain software to hardware designers, translate between HR and developers and express complex solutions from 10,000ft to a broad array of senior management .
+I am a software architect, manager and ex-low-level programmer who enjoys working on problems which span comprehension boundaries: be it hardware/software, functional/engineering or developers/management.
+I can read and debug circuit diagrams, explain software to hardware designers, translate between HR & developers and summarise detailed developer solutions to a range of senior management.
 I have 11+ years of commercial experience in first spin bringup (programming primarily in Forth, C and assembler), 8+ years experience of team leading, hiring and line management and 2+ years of software architecture and data centre hardware/software solution design.

 April 2008 – Present

 Arm Ltd., Fulbourn Road, Cambridge — Principal Software Engineer

 I have worked in multiple internal areas within Arm from debug trace analysis tooling, database design in Java and Eclipse, CI/CD deployment and customisation, API architecture (design & implementation), data centre software/hardware architecture and implementation, OpenSource coding/legal review, low level code for system interfacing, as well as hiring, line management and team leadership.

 My programming has been heavily involved with the software aspect of ARM’s CoreSight Debug & Trace IP, utilising low-level hardware interfaces, custom encoding schemes and specially designed data storage and retrieval systems exploiting RDMS features to enable off-line data mining of large result sets.